microsoft/TypeScript-Handbook/pages/Generics.md

 find(giraffe, myAnimals);
 ```

-_Note:_ The above is not strictly identical, as the return type of the first function could have returned 'U', which the second function pattern does not provide a means to do.
+_Note:_ The above is not strictly identical, as the return type of the first function could have returned `U`, which the second function pattern does not provide a means to do.

 !# Using Class Types in Generics